github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners.md

 You must ensure that the machine has the appropriate network access to communicate with the {% data variables.product.prodname_dotcom %} hosts listed below.
 Some hosts are required for essential runner operations, while other hosts are only required for certain functionality.

+You can use the REST API to get meta information about {% data variables.product.company_short %}, including the IP addresses of {% data variables.product.company_short %} services.
+For more information about the domains and IP addresses used, see "[AUTOTITLE](/rest/meta/meta)."

 {% note %}

 **Note:** Some of the domains listed below are configured using `CNAME` records.
 Some firewalls might require you to add rules recursively for all `CNAME` records.
 Note that the `CNAME` records might change in the future, and that only the domains listed below will remain constant.